From Chinese Watch Industry Wiki

 Both Beijing and Sea-Gull have developed movements featuring a pair of tourbillons engaging a common third wheel.
 This might possibly result in better timekeeping, but primarily these watches have been made for their aesthetic appeal.
 The Beijing TB02 features a patented differential device to prevent conflict between the two escapements.

 To offer any genuine positional correction in a wristwatch, the escapement should rotate in more than one plane.
 In the Greubel-Forsey Tourbillon, the balance-wheel is inclined at 30deg to the carriage plane.
 Other watchmakers have created spherical carriages in which two planes of rotation intersect via a rotation within a rotation.
-The Beijing Watch Factory TB04 is currently China's only dual-axis tourbillon.
+The Beijing Watch Factory TB04 is China's first dual-axis tourbillon.
 In this movement a 60 second rotation intersects a 24 hour rotation.
+Sea-Gull also make a dual-axis tourbillon, designated ST85.

 PTS Resources’ latest innovation takes the traditional Karrusel and moves another wheel from the train onto the carriage, which revolves once every 12 hours and appears to be driven directly by the mainspring barrel.
 A separate minute hand also looks like it is directly driven.
 The corrective benefit of this arrangement is negligible, but it must be simpler to build and adjust than a 60-second tourbillon or 60-minute karrusel, yet has most of the visual appeal of those more exotic complications.